Havvy/irc-socket/README.md

 The IRC socket will listen to ping messages and respond to them appropriately, so you do not need to handle this yourself.

-Furthermore, if a `PING` hasn't been received from the network within thirce the normal time it takes for a `PING` message to arrive, the socket will assume the connection was dropped and end the stream.
+Furthermore, if no message has been received from the network within thirce the normal time it takes for a `PING` message to arrive, the socket will assume the connection was dropped and end the stream.